By Scott Strgacich

 Our plight is familiar to the likes of a medieval condottiero like Sir John Hawkwood who would find a home in our world of far-reaching, endless warfare that daily becomes less self-aware and more profitable (for some).
 Thucydides, Scipio Africanus and all others who stoked their fame, fortunes and reputations in the fires of long wars provide us with tales of battlefield glory and tactical brilliance.
 However, their experiences also speak of a deeply, profoundly human cost, almost spiritual in its gravity and meaning.
 It is to this latter message we should intently listen.

-Scott is a recent graduate of the University of California, Berkeley where he studied political science with an emphasis on international relations.
-He was the founder of the Berkeley chapter of the John Quincy Adams Society and received highest departmental honors for his thesis Tehran’s Pragmatism: Iranian Strategic Culture After the Nuclear Deal.
-He is interested in national security policy, arms control and Iranian affairs.
-He also has a weird thing for Egyptology.
+Scott serves as Realist Review‘s Editor-in-Chief.
+A graduate of the University of California, Berkeley, he received his BA in Political Science in 2018.
+He was the founder of the first ever Berkeley chapter of the John Quincy Adams Society and received highest departmental honors for his thesis Tehran’s Pragmatism: Iranian Strategic Culture After the Nuclear Deal.
+He is interested in national security policy, arms control, early modern foreign policy and the archaeology of the classical world.